 DAY FIVE – Cabezón de Sal to Santander

-The former spectacular in its grandeur, the latter in its intimate cobblestoned streets.
-My free time in Santillana del Mar is spent peeking inside the various Cidrerias (Cider Houses) and artisanal shops.
-We had one of the best lunches on the entire trip in Santillana del Mar, at least for me, the vegetarian on the trip (more on that later on).
+Nearby Santillana del Mar, a patchwork of intimated cobblestoned streets, is our next stop.
+My free time there is spent peeking inside the various Cidrerias (Cider Houses) and artisanal shops.
+We had one of the best lunches on the entire trip in Santillana del Mar.
+That gazpacho was nothing short of divine.

 As we collapse into a collective post-lunch slumber in our cabins, the train makes its way to the coastal city of Santander.
-We have the briefest of bus rides through the city.
-It is clear the main purpose of this “tour” is to shepherd us to the last group dinner.
-Oddly, it is not shared on the train.
+We have the briefest of bus rides through the city leading us to our last group dinner, ending on a high note in Restaurante Serbal, a one-star Michelin establishment.

 FOODIE TIP | Head to Casa Quevedo in Santillana del Mar to try their local specialties: Bizocho, Quesada or Sobao.
 A glass of milk on the side is encouraged, though of course entirely optional.